cpp-cat/livejazznear.me/README.md

 ## Data Management Features
 - Investigate if need Akka Circuit Breaker pattern or supervision to DB agent
-- Master Artist, Venue and Event to avoid duplicates- Create a security model with a user login using email and facebook(?)
+- Create a security model with a user login using email and OAuth
-- Create a database of Artist, Venue and Events managed by an agent.
-- Create a site crawler to fetch Events (Artist, Venue, and Event) from configured sites.
-- Create a site crawler to fetch Artist and Venue information from configured sites (wikipedia?)
 - Create a Calendar of all events.
 - Create a user profile and personalized calendar - past events and future events
 - Collect user feedback on Artist and Venue of attended events